About the e21 Initiative

 Rolf Nordstrom is president and chief executive officer of the Great Plains Institute.
 He brings to e21 nearly 30 years of experience in energy and sustainable development policy and practice in both governmental and non-profit settings, much of which has been focused on brokering agreement among disparate interests on difficult public policy issues.
 Rolf has held positions with the United States Congress, the Minnesota Environmental Quality Board, the Minnesota Office of Strategic and Long-Range Planning, World Wildlife Fund International, National Wildlife Federation’s Corporate Conservation Council, and the Global Environment Program at New York University’s Stern School of Business.
 For more information and to contact Rolf Nordstrom, please click here.

-Doug Scott is vice president of strategic initiatives at the Great Plains Institute.
+Doug Scott is vice president of electricity and efficiency at the Great Plains Institute.
 Doug brings a wealth of public sector experience to e21.
 He served in the Illinois General Assembly (1995-2001), was elected and served as mayor of Rockford, IL (2001-2005), served as director of the Illinois Environmental Protection Agency (2005-2011), and most recently served as chair of the Illinois Commerce Commission (2011-2015), during which time he was a member of the Energy, Resources, and Environment Committee for the National Association of Regulatory Utility Commissioners and its Task Force on Environmental Regulation.
 For more information and to contact Doug Scott, please click here.

 Mike Bull is director of policy and external affairs for the Center for Energy and Environment.
 A strategic energy professional with over 20 years of experience shaping state and Midwestern energy policies, Mike brings to e21 his experience from a number of legislative, regulatory, and policy positions in Minnesota state government, including senior policy advisor for Energy and the Environment for former Minnesota Governor Tim Pawlenty.
 Mike has also held policy positions at Wind on the Wires, the Midwest regional partner for the American Wind Energy Association, and Xcel Energy, one of the nation’s largest combination electric and gas utilities.
 For more information and to contact Mike Bull, please click here.